NN0X/NoXsoftware-website/README.md

 ### Commercial use

-No idea why somebody would use website specifically created by my for me so Common Clause applies.
+No idea why somebody would use website specifically created by me for me.
+Still feel free to copy, but remember that Common Clause applies.